Metal Ceramic Braces

-Traditional metal braces are usually made from a high-quality stainless steel or titanium.
-They are incredible strong and efficient.
+Traditional metal braces are usually made from high-quality stainless steel or titanium.
+They are incredibly strong and efficient.
 There are three main parts to your appliance:

 - Brackets are the small metal pieces that are bonded to the surface of each tooth.

-- Archwire is the thin metal wires that connects each bracket and is what places the pressure on the teeth needed to cause movement.
+- The archwire is the thin metal wires that connect each bracket and is what places the pressure on the teeth needed to cause movement.

 Braces work by eliciting a constant pressure on the teeth.
 This constant, yet gentle pressure works to guide the teeth to their ideal positions.
 At each appointment, your archwires may be replaced and tightened to ensure the proper amount of force is always applied.

 Some patients may like the reliability of metal braces, but don’t like the idea of having a mouth full of metal.
 We have good news; clear and ceramic braces are a wonderful, reliable option.
 They work in the same way as metal braces, but instead of metal brackets, the brackets will be made of clear or ceramic tooth-colored material.
 Some clear braces may even use clear wires to make the braces even less noticeable.